 Definition / Description

 Participant support costs are those costs paid to (or on behalf of) participants or trainees (not employees) for participation in meetings, conferences, symposia, and workshops or other training activities when there is a category for participant support costs in the award.
-Registration fees, travel allowances, manuals and supplies, tuition and stipends may be regarded as participant support costs in this case.
+Registration fees, travel allowances, manuals, supplies, tuition and stipends may be regarded as participant support costs in this case.

 Participant support costs: